ARTICLE I - NAME

 - Appoints, supervises and evaluates the Academic Deans;

 - Collaborates with the Deans, Department Heads and members of the faculty on academic matters;

 - Develops, recommends and manages the budget of Academic Affairs;

-- Recommends faculty candidates for tenure and promotion to the President and the Board of Trustees.
+- Recommends faculty candidates for tenure and promotion to the President and the Board.

 Academic Deans are members of the Faculty, reporting to the Provost, charged with responsibility to operate WPI’s academic programs.
 The Provost may also appoint other academic deans and administrators, including but not limited to deans of Undergraduate Studies and Graduate Studies, and a Vice-Provost for Research.
 Each School’s budget is under the control of the Dean.
 The Provost assigns duties and responsibilities to the Academic Deans including responsibility for:

 - Taking initiative in proposing the strategic direction of teaching, scholarship, research, and new programs and initiatives;